neuefische/web-exercises/recipes/html-css-js/files/README.md

-# This is a new HTML, CSS and JavaSscript project.
+# This is a new HTML, CSS and JavaScript project.

 This project was created from the neue fische html-css-js starter.